0xsadik/ehalt/README.md

 </h3>

 <samp>
     <p align="center">I am Torikus Sadik.
 I am currently a student. who is interested in programming.
-I love silence, book, gadgets, a cup of coffee and also i love to learn something new. btw, welcome to my profile. :D</p>
+I love silence, book, gadgets, a cup of coffee, and also I love to learn something new. btw, welcome to my profile. :D</p>
 </samp>
 </p>